marcoonroad/twostep/docs/index.md

 (if using TOTP algorithm, otherwise nonce will be a HOTP counter) and the `otpCode` is verified / checked as valid.
-Keep in mind that you should only track valid / verified OTP codes to not waste storage costs with invalid TOTP codes (i.e, codes that can't be exploited by replay attacks).
+Keep in mind that you should only track valid / verified OTP codes to not waste storage costs with invalid OTP codes (i.e, codes that can't be exploited by replay attacks).

 ---